lomoval/s3testcase/README.md

 ```

 The `File Service` exposes port 8100, which can be used to upload or download files.
+After starting the `File Service`, it waits for 6 instances of the `Storage Service`
+(which are expected to send a live-message to the `Locator`) before beginning to listen on its designated port.
+The duration this process takes may vary depending on when each service is started.

 Upload a file
 ```